 Module M1054: Topol logy Courses Title Topology (L1322) Topology (L1323) Typ Lecture Recitation Section (small) Hrs/wk 4 2 CP 6 3 Module Responsible Prof. Birgit Richter Admission Requirements None Recommended Previous Knowledge Linear Algebra Educational Objectives After taking part successfully, students have reached th e following learning results Professional Competence Knowledge Students can name basic concepts in Topology quotient and product topologies, connecticity an are able to explain them using appropriate examples.
 Students can discuss logical connections betwee the help of examples.
 They know proof strategies and can reproduce the d compactnes, homotopy, fundamer ples. n these concepts.
 They are capable ntal groups and co overing spaces.
-They Skills Students can model problems in Topology with the of solving them by applying established methods.
-Students are able to discover and verify further to For a given problem, the students can develop results. ogical connections between the conc epts studied in the course.
+They Skills Students can model problems in Topology with the help of the concepts studied in this course.
+Moreover, they are capable of solving them by applying established methods.
+Students are able to discover and verify further logical connections between the concepts studied in the course.
+For a given problem, the students can develop and execute a suitable approach, and are able to critically evaluate the results.
 Personal Competence Social Competence Autonomy Students are able to work together in teams.
 The In doing so, they can communicate new concepts design examples to check and deepen the understand the standard deepen the understand. s according to the needs of their coostanding of their peers.
 Inding of complex concepts on their perating partners Moreover, they can Students have developed sufficient persistence problems. ds in a goal-orien ted manner on hard Workload in Hours Independent Study Time 186, Study Time in Lecture 84 Credit points 9 Course achievement None Examination Oral exam Examination duration and scale 30 min Assignment for the Following Curricula • tive Compulsory